josephcfng/JHU-Coursera-Getting-and-Cleaning-Data/README.md

 The dataset output contain the following variables:

-Columns 1 and 2 -
-1. Subject: Subject ID (1 - 30).
+Column 1 - Subject: Subject ID (1 - 30).

-2. Activity: The activity that the subject is engaged in when recorded the observations.
-    Data here are descriptive names taken from activity_labels.txt with the numeric index.
+Column 2 - Activity: The activity that the subject is engaged in when recorded the observations.Data here are descriptive names taken from activity_labels.txt with the numeric index.

 Columns 3 to 68 -
 Column names are in the form "Average_(some measurement)".
 This denotes the average of that